Zinchuk-Yevhenii-Mate/Cinema-app/README.md

 ﻿# Cinema app

 # Project purpose
-The project comprises the basic back-end functionality of a movie tickets online booking  web application.
+The Cinema application comprises the basic back-end functionality of a movie tickets online booking web application.
+The project is based on the Spring framework.
+The program also uses DTO projection and validation when communicating with the client.

 # Used technologies
 - Java 11